Written by: Ahmad Mansoor

-Trump is commencing his second term at a time when the U.S. is facing significant challenges.
-This time, it is not the world that requires concern, but rather the U.S. itself that must ponder, “What comes next?” as it engages in genuine competition with the East.
+Trump is commencing his second term at a time when the United States is facing significant challenges.
+This time, it is not the world that requires concern, but rather the U.S. itself that must ponder, “What comes next? as it engages in genuine competition with the East.

 In reality, the president is designated in advance, and public sentiment is covertly manipulated to accept it.
 The recent U.S. elections highlighted a distinct perspective and stance on issues related to women, despite professing to champion women’s rights and equality with men.

-The question arises: why did candidate Kamala Harris not prevail?
-Previous male presidents have been tried and tested, with many political analysts theorizing that the U.S. is not prepared for a female leader, regardless of its assertions in the media.
+This raises an important question: Why did candidate Kamala Harris not succeed?
+Previous male presidents have been tried and tested, yet many political analysts speculate that the U.S. is not prepared for a female leader, regardless of its public rhetoric.

-Now, refocusing on the subject: How does Trump find himself Between the Storm and the Fire?
-Trump has made statements, both prior and subsequent to his victory, that could prove detrimental for him to either act upon or disregard.
-These statements encompass pledges to resolve conflicts in Palestine, Lebanon, and Ukraine, as well as reclaiming Bagram Air Base.
+Now, turning back to the core issue: How does Trump find himself caught Between the Storm and the Fire?
+Trump has made statements, both prior and subsequent to his victory, that could prove detrimental whether he acts upon them or ignores them.
+These statements include pledges to resolve conflicts in Palestine, Lebanon, and Ukraine, as well as his assertion that Bagram Air Base should be reclaimed.

 If he endeavors to resolve the Middle Eastern conflicts, it is evident that coercive measures have been ineffectual, thus requiring peaceful tactics to bring these disputes to an end.
 This would also pose a considerable challenge as Hamas seems unwilling to relinquish its rights, and Netanyahu would view any concession as a defeat.

-Likewise, the Ukraine-Russia issue mirrors the Palestinian situation to a certain extent.
+Similarly, the Ukraine-Russia conflict bears some resemblance to the Palestinian situation.
 Russia is unwilling to withdraw from Ukraine as it would diminish its position, and Ukraine remains steadfast in its defensive stance.
 One potential resolution to the Ukraine-Russia conflict could be for the U.S. to cease all assistance to Ukraine.

 In essence, these issues present formidable complexities for the U.S., with inevitable defeats looming in both scenarios.
 Failure in one aspect would likely lead to setbacks in the other.